-The program description should also include a table showing delivery models and other options/pathways available at each location (if more than one).
+The Program Summary must also include a table showing delivery models (online, in-person, hybrid, ECO, etc.) and other options/pathways (intern, traditional, etc.) available at each location where the program is delivered (if more than one).

 Organizational Structure

-This section requires a graphic to demonstrate how the program leadership and faculty/staff are organized within the program and how the program fits into the education unit, including faculty serving in non-teaching roles, including the roles and responsibilities of those involved in mentoring and/or supervision of candidates in field placement aspects of the program.
+This section requires an organizational chart or graphic to demonstrate how the program leadership, faculty, personnel, and other key staff are organized within the program and how the program fits into the education unit, including faculty/personnel serving in non-teaching roles.
+Additionally, the roles and responsibilities of those involved in the placement, mentoring, and/or supervision of candidates in field placement aspects of the program or assigning and placing mentors/coaches must be included.
 The graphic should depict the chain of authority and include individuals up to the dean or superintendent level.
+If the program operates as a consortium of local education agencies with shared leadership, as may be found in induction programs, the graphic should also include individuals serving in induction administrative roles in entities within the consortium.

 Faculty/Mentor and Professional Development Personnel Qualifications

-This section requires institutions to provide information on the qualifications of faculty and instructional personnel.
-Requirements include a table that provides an overview of faculty and/or mentors, coaches and professional development personnel.
-The table should include the number of full time, part time, adjunct, and retired annuitants.
+This section requires institutions to provide information on the qualifications of faculty, instructional personnel, and/or mentors, coaches, and professional development personnel, as applicable.
+Requirements include a table that provides an overview of these staff, including the number of full time, part time, adjunct, and retired annuitants.
 Vacancies should also be noted.

-Preliminary Programs are required to submit a current annotated faculty and/or instructional personnel list.
-The list will denote faculty name, degree, status (full time, part-time, retiree), and list of courses he/she teaches.
-Links to all courses and most recent syllabus should be provided for each faculty member listed.
-Induction programs submit similar information for mentors and professional development providers.
-Complete instructions and required templates for both preliminary and induction programs can be found at the Commission’s Program Review Webpage.
+Additional requirements differ slightly for preliminary/initial credential programs and clear/induction programs.
+Preliminary or initial credential programs must provide an annotated list of current faculty that includes the faculty member’s name, degree, status (full time, part time, adjunct), and the list of courses they teach.
+The faculty member’s name must link to their vita and the course names must link to the most current syllabi for the course(s) noted.
+Induction or clear credential programs must also submit an annotated list of mentors/coaches that includes the mentor/coach’s name, credential(s) held, and status (full time, part time, retiree).
+Additionally, induction/clear programs must submit links to published documentation (e.g., job descriptions, online advertisements, contract language) regarding the experience and qualifications used to select instructional personnel.

 Course/Program Sequence

 This section requires institutions to provide a link to clear information about the sequence in which candidates take courses or complete the program.
-Program sequence should be provided for each pathway or model.
+If the program is offered via more than one pathway or model, a course sequence must be provided for each pathway or model.

-Course Matrix (applies to preliminary programs only)
+Course Matrix (applies to preliminary and initial credential programs only)

-Each preliminary program must provide a course matrix denoting the introduction, opportunities to practice, and candidate assessment for each of the competencies for that credential.
+Each preliminary and initial credential program must provide a course matrix denoting the candidates’ opportunities to learn and master the competencies for that credential.
+Using hyperlinks to exact evidence within course syllabi, programs show where in the program candidates are introduced to, practice, and are assessed on each of the competencies for that credential.
 Required course matrix templates can be found on the Commission’s Program Review webpage.
 These templates provide the candidate competencies for each program and must be used.

 Fieldwork and Clinical Practice